yavulan/learning/ngrx-platform.md

 ### Advantages

-* reducing responsibility of components;
+* Reduce responsibility of components.
-* can be shared across the entire app.
+* Can be shared across the entire app.

 ### Functions